Explore the real SF with this local’s guide to weird, cool and unusual things to do in San Francisco.

 (From Paroma of Year of the Monkey)

-These giant slides are made of concrete and tucked away in a small park (aptly named Seward mini park) in the vibrant neighborhood of Castro, in the southern part of the city.
+These giant slides are made of concrete and tucked away in the Seward mini park, which is located in the Castro.
 You’ll have to bring your own flattened cardboard boxes to slide down and perhaps a young niece/nephew/child to not look totally out of place?? (just kidding, adults also can and do have fun over here).

 A short distance away is Kite Hill Park which provides a breath-taking view of the city and the panorama is totally worth the huffing and puffing to get to the top.

 Tips for Visiting: The slides are located on 30 Seward street and the park is open 9am-5pm.